-Mafalda SFU is a suite of Node.js packages that provides both vertical and horizontal scaling on top of Mediasoup, at the same time they provide a familiar and easy to use API.
+Mafalda SFU is a suite of Node.js packages that provides both vertical and horizontal scaling on top of Mediasoup, allowing to create videochat rooms with thousand of participants, at the same time they provide a familiar and easy to use API.

 - Automatically transparent abstracts and manage Mediasoup Workers and Routers, also located on different servers

 - 100% tests code coverage of (almost) all sub-projects for both lines, branches and statements